-Wouldn’t it be great if a magical crystal ball really existed that would reveal to you the secrets of what your customers want as well as the secret to keeping them returning to your business to increase profitability?
+Wouldn’t it be great if a magic crystal ball existed that would reveal to you the secrets of what your customers want as well as the secret to keeping them returning over and over to your business to increase profitability?

 It does exist.

-Only there is nothing magical about it – it is scientific.
+Only there is nothing magic about it – it is scientific.

 We all know that customer satisfaction is vital to the success of any business.
 In a recent article in The McKinsey Quarterly Marc Beaujean, Jonathan Davidson and Stacey Madge point out the proven fact that retaining customers costs less than the costs of acquiring new ones.
 In order to reveal the mystery of how to keep customers satisfied, we must also be knowledgeable about the drivers of our employees’ behavior.
 Why?
 Because as Guy Herrington and Wendy Lomax point out in an article describing the results of their study on employee and customer satisfaction, the two are intimately related.
 According to their research and the research of many others, there is a direct relationship between employee job satisfaction and a customer’s repurchase intention.